 If you enjoy having a drink when you go out sometimes, it is very important to clearly understand the DUI and DWAI laws here in Colorado.
 The law states that driving with a Blood Alcohol Content of .07 or below is legal and not punishable by law unless the driver is under 21 years of age or is on a court ordered alcohol free program.
 So any BAC level of .08 and above will be assigned a penalty such as fines, jail time, probation, community service and alcohol programs.
 In the event that you are convicted of a DUI the courts usually suspend your license for a few months and may only allow you to drive if you have a breathalyzer installed in your car which comes with a monthly payment similar to a car payment.

-Colorado takes driving under the influence very seriously and even more so when the driver is reckless, speeding, causes accidents, injures someone or is a habitual offender.
+Colorado takes driving under the influence very seriously as you can tell by the Colorado Springs 4th of July DUI patrol and takes drunk driving even more seriously when the driver is reckless, speeding, causes accidents, injures someone or is a habitual offender.
 In circumstances such as these, the judge will typically impose much harsher penalties and your charges can possibly be increased to felonies which can be very detrimental to your life in the long run.
 When it comes to driving under the influence of drugs, officers can ask you to perform field sobriety tests to investigate the level of your intoxication.
 In certain cases, you may be required to complete them, though many times they are strictly voluntary.
 If officers feel you may be intoxicated, they will most likely take you in for a blood test to confirm if there are any drugs in your system.

 Don’t take a chance with drunk or drugged driving, there are plenty of rideshare options available these days to help you avoid getting arrested and keep yourself and others safe at the same time.
 If you are not sure if you are ok to drive, don’t take the chance, but if you feel fine, you may want to take a look at our BAC charts below for a better idea or for heavy drinkers, you can always buy a pocket breathalyzer to keep with you.
 In any case, if you make a mistake and get a DUI, don’t hesitate to reach out to our drunk driving lawyers for assistance with your case.